1968 Borrego Mountain earthquake: Impact

-Those who experienced the earthquake described a long rolling motion lasting up to 30 seconds.
-Swimming pools sloshed about for 10 minutes.
-Plaster fell from the walls and ceilings on the second level of the Balboa Hotel in El Centro.
-In Calexico, the ceiling at a Safeway supermarket partially collapsed.
-The upper brick wall of a laundromat in Westmorland collapsed while another building was cracked.

-MMI VI (Strong) shaking frightened many residents.
-Damage was minimal due to the area's sparse urban planning.
+In areas assigned MMI VI (Strong), damage was minimal due to the limited urban development.
 Shifting furnitures; falling objects; rocking vehicles, trees and bushes; and minor cracks were reported.
 Minor rockslides occurred, including some at Barrett Dam.
-At Borrego Springs, minor cracks appeared in a church façade.
-Cracks also appeared in the ground and on windows.
-Furniture moved several inches while swimming pools sloshed.
-Goods and items fell off shelves in stores, forcing some to shut down.
+At Borrego Springs, minor cracks appeared in a church façade, the ground, and on windows.
+Furniture moved several inches while and items fell off shelves in stores, forcing some to shut down.
 In Mecca, several concrete pipelines ruptured and a truck nearly overturned.
 In Anza concrete floorings cracked and plaster fell from buildings.
-In a public library at Imperial, 7,500 books fell from shelves.
 Cracked concrete pavements and driveways occurred in Yuma and Horn, Arizona.